bento64/bento64.github.io/content/about/index.md

 # Donate

 I'm doing fine, but I could use some help.
 Any kind of support is highly appreciated and welcome.
 Here are some way to send me support:

 * Monero (XMR) Address: `45BANDQyRqA8KEZKFmDe1H8o4qemQHAYGatg3TdpukMo7wir4RmEPb72NFELsi8ytzLnDCZCSZpBDXPSLRzB9u5UTFFRax8`
 * PayPal: [@iamwello](https://paypal.me/iamwello)

 For sending money in Vietnam or requesting other payment service, contact me via personal email or chat platforms above.
 Let me know your payment service of choice in email body/message and I will reply receiver's details if the service is available for me.

+# TODOs

+### For this page:

+- [ ] Dedicated about page for academic and employment.
+- [ ] Other information such as PGP public key, mailing guidance, skills, technologies of interest.

+### For other places:
+- [ ] A lot...